JDvorak/GroupedOPH/README.md

 *   `signatureB` (TypedArray): Second signature.
 *   `options` (object, optional): Configuration for similarity estimation.
     *   `numGroups` (number): The number of groups the signatures were generated with. **Required if using other optimization options.** Must be a positive integer, and `signatureA.length` must be divisible by `numGroups`.
     *   `similarityThreshold` (number): The Jaccard similarity threshold (0 to 1) for early termination.
-If the algorithm can confidently determine that the true similarity is above or below this threshold with an error probability less than `errorTolerance`, it may return an approximate result early. **Required if using other optimization options.**
+If the algorithm can confidently determine that the true similarity is above or below this threshold with an error probability less than `errorTolerance`, it may return an approximate result early. **Required if using statistical early termination.**
-    *   `errorTolerance` (number): The acceptable probability (0 to 1, e.g., 0.01 for 1%) of making an incorrect early termination decision. **Required if using other optimization options.**
+    *   `errorTolerance` (number): The acceptable probability (0 to 1, e.g., 0.01 for 1%) of making an incorrect early termination decision. **Required if using statistical early termination.**
+    *   `maxGroups` (number): Limit the number of groups to use for fast approximation (1 to `numGroups`).
+Using fewer groups provides faster computation with reduced accuracy.
+Can be combined with statistical early termination.
 *   **Returns**: `number` - Estimated Jaccard similarity (0 to 1).
-    Throws an error if signatures are null, not of equal length, or if optimization options are provided incorrectly (e.g., missing one of the required fields, or `numGroups` is invalid for the given signatures).
-If optimization options are provided, the function may return `1.0` if it determines the sets are likely similar enough according to the threshold, or `0.0` if likely dissimilar enough, without computing the exact Jaccard index.
+    Throws an error if signatures are null, not of equal length, or if optimization options are provided incorrectly (e.g., missing required fields, or `numGroups` is invalid for the given signatures).
+When using statistical early termination options, the function may return estimated similarity if it determines the sets are likely similar enough according to the threshold, or `0.0` if likely dissimilar enough, without computing the exact Jaccard index.

 ### `downgradeSignature(signature, targetBitDepth)`